U.S. slaps preliminary duties on cold-rolled steel imports

 In a preliminary decision, the Department of Commerce set duties on imports from Brazil, China, India and Russia.
 The steel is used in industries ranging from auto manufacturing to construction.

-The duties will affect companies including Benxi Iron and Steel (Group) Special Steel Co [LNGOVB.UL] after a complaint by AK Steel Corp [AKST.UL], ArcelorMittal USA [ARCMTR.UL], Nucor Corp, Steel Dynamics Inc. and United States Steel Corp.
+The duties will affect companies including Benxi Iron and Steel (Group) Special Steel Co after a complaint by AK Steel Corp, ArcelorMittal USA, Nucor Corp, Steel Dynamics Inc. and United States Steel Corp.

 The Department of Commerce is still to hand down preliminary rulings on anti-dumping duties on the goods.